abrampers/PRO-BOOK/README.md

 This is the implementation of a web-based online book store using **PHP**.
 It is open-source and everyone could contribute to probook by creating pull request.

 ## Requirements
-In order to train a RL agent to play the mighty game of Pong, you need to run it on **PHP 7.1** and install:
+In order to run this web on your local server, you need to run it on **PHP 7.1** and install:

 1. PHP 7.1
 ```